Foundation2/RepData_PeerAssessment1/PA1_template.md

 > 2. Devise a strategy for filling in all of the missing values in the dataset.

 Strategy adopted is to substitute the mean for the 5-minute interval across all days for individual missing values.

+> 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r